Tutti Frutti Frozen Yogurt: Naza Group

 Naza Tutti Frutti's operations include the expansion of the brand in Malaysia, Singapore, Thailand, Cambodia, and Brunei.
 Its first flagship store opened in October 2009.
-By the end of 2009, they had plans for another 4 stores, "25 outlets by the end of 2010, [double that] by 2012," or 30 outlets by March, 2011.
+By the end of 2009, they had plans for another 4 stores, "25 outlets by the end of 2010, [double that] by 2012," or 30 outlets by March 2011.
 In April 2012, the number of Tutti Frutti retail outlets has reached 90 overall, 85 of which are located in Malaysia.

 Although it had never been a part of their franchise fees, they have tentative plans to implement the royalty fees in the year 2015.

 TFUK

-Tutti Frutti United Kingdom (TFUK) enters the European market with its first store located in Covent Garden, Central London on December, 2011.
+Tutti Frutti United Kingdom (TFUK) enters the European market with its first store located in Covent Garden, Central London in December 2011.
 As of November 2013 the Covent Garden (London) branch is closed.

 TFUK has previously sponsored Danny Webb in the 2012 Grand Prix motorcycle racing in Qatar and Brad Binder, MotoGP rider.

 In the February/March 2012 issue of United Kingdom's Better Business magazine, it was featured as a franchise with good prospects.